frsong/tf-examples/README.md

 * `mnist_logreg.py` implements logistic regression based on the code from https://www.tensorflow.org/get_started/mnist/beginners.

 ## Convolutional neural network with MNIST

+* `filter.py` demonstrates the effect of a convolution on a black-and-white image.

 * `mnist_cnn.py` implements a CNN based on the code from https://www.tensorflow.org/get_started/mnist/pros.
 Includes name scopes and code for displaying a list of trainable variables and counting the number of parameters in the model, which I find useful to know.